grafana/grafana/docs/sources/administration/service-accounts/index.md

 ## Debug the permissions of a service account token

-Sometimes, for debugging purposes, you might need to know which RBAC permissions are attached to a service account token.
+This section explains how to learn which RBAC permissions are attached to a service account token.
-This section will give you an overview of how to do it.
+This can help you diagnose permissions-related issues with token authorization.

 ### Before you begin